imabelaus/Market-Value-Prediction/README.md

 ## Introduction

 This document analyses the **complete FIFA 19 video game dataset**, which contains attributes for every player registered in the latest edition of FIFA 19 database.
-Exploratory analysis, data mining and modelling to predict the market value of footballers are contained in this work.
+The code was runned in R Studio, and it contains exploratory analysis, data mining and modelling to predict the market value of professional footballers contained in the FIFA 19 videogame developed by EA Games.

-The code was runned in R Studio, objective problem.

-### Objective
+#### Objective

+Make a model to predict market value of fooball players.

+Models like this can assist clubs to assign market value to their own football players in order to negotiate in market transfers.
+Clubs also have the opportunity to make assign a fair market price for players they want to buy and avoid paying too much for players.

 ## Workflow